-Successful completion of two Prequalifying Papers is required as a pre-requisite for admission to the Oral Qualifying Examination.
+Successful completion of two Prequalifying Papers is required as a prerequisite for admission to the Oral Qualifying Examination.
 One must be empirical and one conceptual.

-All prequalifying papers must be organized and written as if they were to be submitted to a professional journal and follow the format suggested for journal submissions by the American Psychological Association.
+All prequalifying papers must be organized and written as if they were to be submitted to a professional journal and follow the format suggested for journal submissions by the most recent edition of the APA Manual (currently 7th).
 Such papers are usually 30 to 40 pages long.
 Each paper is written under the supervision of two readers selected by the student.
-Typically, the primary reader of the first paper will be the student's academic adviser.
-The student, in consultation with the adviser, selects the second reader.
+Typically, the primary reader of the first paper will be the student's academic advisor.
+The student, in consultation with the advisor, selects the second reader.
 Over the course of the two papers, at least three different faculty members should be involved as readers.
-Often a faculty member from another department, who will act as the "outside" member on the Qualifying Examination committee, will serve as a reader on one or more papers.
+A Senate faculty member from another department may serve as a reader on prequalifying papers.

 In the first paper, which may be either an empirical study or a conceptual paper, students may expand upon coursework completed during the first year of the program.
 A prequalifying paper is expected to be significantly larger in scope and more polished than a course paper.
 If students begin with an empirical paper, they often report on a faculty-directed project in which they were involved.
-Typically, these research reports address a question that is at least acceptable for presentation at a local or regional conference or a less-selective journal submission.
+Typically, empirical papers should be at least acceptable for presentation at a conference and/or submission to a journal.

 The second paper may be either a conceptual or empirical paper, so long as one of each is completed before the qualifying examination.
-If the second paper is empirical, faculty normally expects an increase in the scope to that typical of a paper presented at a national conference.
-For such a paper, it is expected that the student has taken a major role in conceptualizing and implementing the project and would accordingly be first author for a publication or journal submission.
+If the second paper is empirical, as with Paper 1, it is expected that the paper should be at least acceptable for presentation at a conference and/or submission to a journal.

 To pass Prequalifying Review, students must have written two prequalifying papers (one conceptual and one empirical study), each of which is read by two faculty members.
 Working with the faculty who are readers, these papers are revised until they are "signed off" as acceptable for the purpose of Prequalifying Review.
 Performance on these papers and in course work is reviewed by the faculty.
-When all the course work contained on your Outline of Program is successfully completed and all readers have signed both papers, students are considered to have passed the Prequalifying Review.
-(See the GSE Handbook for a complete discussion of the Outline of Program and Prequalifying Review.)
-Students can be taking their final scientific preparation course in the semester that they take their qualifying examination.
+When all the course work contained on your Outline of Program is successfully completed and readers have signed off on both papers, students are considered to have passed the Prequalifying Review and are eligible to take their Qualifying Examination (see the GSE Handbook for a complete discussion of the Outline of Program and Prequalifying Review.)
+Students can be taking their final scientific preparation course in the semester that they take their Qualifying Examination.

-The Qualifying Examination is conducted by a committee of four senate faculty members, at least one of whom must be a Berkeley senate faculty member from a department other than Education.
+The Qualifying Examination is conducted by a committee of four senate faculty members.
 There is both a written and oral portion of the qualifying exam.
-Most students use one or both of the prequalifying papers as part of the written component of the exam, providing copies of the papers to each committee member at least two weeks before the Examination.
+Students use one or both of the prequalifying papers as part of the written component of the exam, providing copies of the papers to each committee member at least two weeks before the Examination.
 The oral component of the Examination is based on three areas of academic specialization as declared in the student's Outline of Program.
 In conjunction with their advisors and with input from the Qualifying Examination committee members, students also develop a list of questions and relevant readings in each of their three areas of academic specialization and this document forms the other part of the written component of the examination.